lokori/heartbreaker/README.md

 # What is Heartbreaker ?

-Heartbreaker is a simple GUI for Radamsa which makes fuzz testing HTTP servers easier and more user friendly.
+Heartbreaker is a simple GUI for Radamsa which makes fuzz testing of any client or server protocol on TCP, SCTP or UDP easier and more user friendly.
 It is a work-in-progress and contributions are very welcome!

+The name and some of the visual design refers to the goal of crashing the remote application (break its heart).
+Also, as an addition, it includes is a test for infamous [Heartbleed bug](http://heartbleed.com/) found by Codenomicon (Synopsys).
+The  code for that test is adopted from internet, Original PoC by Jared Stafford (jspenguin@jspenguin.org).

-Credits:
+# Credits:

 * The Heartbreaker GUI is written in Python by Jussi Rämö.
 * [Radamsa](https://github.com/aoh/radamsa) is a fuzzing engine written by Aki Helin.
-* [Swizzfuzz](https://github.com/ouspg/swissfuzz/) is a project of OUSPG
+* [Swizzfuzz](https://github.com/ouspg/swissfuzz/) is a project of OUSPG.
-* virtual machine setup scripts for the GUI by Antti Virtanen.
+* Virtual machine setup scripts for the GUI by Antti Virtanen.
-* The name and some of the visual design refers to the infamous [Heartbleed bug](http://heartbleed.com/) found by Codenomicon (Synopsys).

 # How to install ?